wouterdebruijn/Boxer/README.md

 Boxer lets you manage docker compose projects in a simple way.
 It wraps docker-compose and provides a elegant interface to manage your docker compose projects.
 It displays the status of your projects and their containers.
 It also provides a simple way to start, stop end edit your projects all in one place.

 - :zap: Fast and easy to use.
-- :wale: Easy to install using docker\
+- :whale: Easy to install using docker
-- :sparkles: Build using modern tools with a simple and elegant interface.
+- :sparkles: Build using modern tools with a simple and elegant interface
-- :heart: Made with love by [@wouterdebruijn](https://wouterdebruijn.nl/)
+- :heart: Made with love by [@wouterdebruijn](https://github.com/wouterdebruijn)

 ## Installation
 Make sure you have docker with the docker-compose plugin installed and running.
 Then boxer can be run directly or inside of a docker container.